motorhome mot

 What is a motorhome MOT?

-An MOT for a motorhome is a legally required test that checks the safety, emissions, and roadworthiness of your vehicle.
-The test is similar to a standard car MOT but includes checks specific to larger vehicles.
+An MOT checks that your motorhome is safe, roadworthy, and meets emissions standards.
+It’s similar to a standard car MOT but includes additional checks for larger vehicles.

 • Class 4 MOT – For motorhomes up to 3,000kg.